vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |[Chains-of-chains architecture of Accumulate](https://accumulatenetwork.io/Accumulate-Whitepaper-4-12-22.pdf)|

-Tendermint nodes, called BVNs, validate transactions for an account.
+Tendermint nodes validate transactions for an account.
 Root hashes from each BVN are fed into a larger network of Tendermint nodes called the Directory Network (DN), which produces a final root hash that can be ‘anchored’ into another blockchain.
 DN root hashes will be regularly anchored into Layer-1 blockchains like Bitcoin and Ethereum.

 Inside the DN and each BVN is an interconnected network of chains responsible for collecting signatures, synchronizing Tendermint nodes within a BVN, communicating between BVNs, collecting roots, and anchoring roots to other blockchains.
 These chains and their functions include Signature Chain, Main Chain, Synthetic Transaction Chain, Binary Patricia Trie (BPT), Root Anchor Chain, and Intermediate Anchor Chain.